Oesophageal Cancer

 Introduction

-More than 8,500 new cases of oesophageal cancer are diagnosed each year in the UK, with their incidence rising faster than any other solid organ tumour.
-They are three times more common in men.
+Oesophageal cancer is the 8th most common cancer worldwide, with over 600,000 new cases diagnosed each year.
+It has an incidence rising faster than any other solid organ tumour and is three times more common in men.

 *Other rare subtypes of oesophageal malignancy include leiomyosarcoma, rhabdomyosarcoma, or lymphoma.